-Having a positive impact on the communities in which we operate is an integral part of our business, and we maintain that as our core values.
-We aim to make a significant positive contribution to society around the world, through the transformational medicines that we research, develop, manufacture and sell.
-We are committed to reflecting ethical, social and environmental concerns in our business decisions.
-Our products must improve people's lives and ensure a profitable and sustainable future for our business.
-We also understand that stakeholders, including employees, need to be reassured of the sound ethical basis for our business.
+As an integral part of our business and as a core value, we strive to make a positive impact around the world through the transformational medicines that we research, develop, manufacture and deliver.
+We are committed to reflecting ethical, social and environmental responsibilities in our business decisions, ensuring that our products improve people's lives and maintaining the sustainability of our business.

-Our focus on making a contribution to improving healthcare and alleviating suffering is evidenced by our efforts on coping with the COVID-19 outbreak.
-We are initiating the development of TJM2 to treat cytokine storm in severe and critically ill patients caused by COVID-19.
-Cytokine storm is characterized by surge of high levels of circulating inflammatory cytokines and is an overreaction of the immune system in patients infected with SARS-CoV-2.
-Recent studies revealed that high levels of GM-CSF, along with a few other cytokines, are critically associated with severe clinical complications in COVID-19 patients.
-Research data provide the rationale to use TJM2 as a potential treatment for cytokine storm associated with COVID-19, because the antibody effectively neutralizes circulating GM-CSF to control acute inflammatory responses, and it may also exhibit potential advantages over conventional IL-6 antibodies.
-We have received IND clearance from the FDA, and our IND application is under review in South Korea.
-Our study will commence initially in the United States with plans to expand into other hardest-hit countries.
+Our contribution to improving healthcare and alleviating suffering was evidenced by our work responding to the COVID-19 outbreak.
+We joined the global effort by initiating the development of plonmarlimab to treat cytokine storm in severely ill patients with COVID-19.
+Cytokine storm is characterized by a surge of inflammatory cytokines and is an overreaction of the immune system in patients infected with SARS-CoV-2.
+Recent studies revealed that high levels of GM-CSF, along with a few other cytokines, are critically associated with severe complications in COVID-19 patients.
+Research indicates plonmarlimab may be a potential treatment for cytokine storm associated with COVID-19 because the antibody effectively neutralizes circulating GM-CSF to control acute inflammatory responses, with potential advantages over conventional IL-6 antibodies.
+We received IND clearance from the FDA in April 2020 and our study commenced initially in the United States.
+Following a safety assessment of the first part of the study, a Phase 2/3 trial is ongoing in patients with cytokine release syndrome associated with severe COVID-19.
+Initial data indicated that plonmarlimab is safe and well-tolerated in the severe COVID-19 patients in the study.

 In addition, at the peak of the COVID-19 outbreak, we donated personal protective equipment and funds worth a total of RMB800 thousand to support medical personnel and hospitals in Wuhan.
 We also donated US\$50 thousand to BayHelix, a non-profit organization focused on global life sciences and healthcare community, for the purpose of supporting relief of COVID-19 in the United States.
-Meanwhile, we took the health and safety of our employees as our top priority and have implemented company-wide self-protection policies for employees to either working remotely or onsite with protective masks and sanitization.
+Meanwhile, we took the health and safety of our employees as our top priority and implemented employee caring programs to provide health supplies and demonstrated support for the global I-Mab family.